ionos-enterprise/docker-machine-driver-ionos-enterprise/README.md

 It is possible to pass your credentials on the command-line using `--profitbricks-username` and `--profitbricks-password` if you prefer.

 Now run `docker-machine create` with the relevant parameters.
 This example will use mostly default values and will therefore be created in the `us/las` location.
-We need to supply the name of a valid ProfitBricks image available in that location:

-    docker-machine create --driver profitbricks --profitbricks-image "Ubuntu-16.04-LTS-server-2016-05-01" test-machine
+    docker-machine create --driver profitbricks test-machine

 It should produce results similar to this: